Council for Ligurian Linguistic Heritage

 m. n.

-1. botany seme e pianta di Cicer arietinum
+1. phyton. seme e pianta di Cicer arietinum

 avete seminato i ceci?